marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 OTP calculation.
 I have not looked into the enrollment process, i.e. the steps that establish a shared secret between client and server.

-OTP generation can be broken down in two phases, which replicate exactly the same cryptographic algorithms, although using different constants and taking different inputs:
+OTP generation can be broken down in two phases:

 * From the QR code data, a base64 string representing "Transaction Data" is obtained
 * From Transaction Data, a 6 digits OTP is obtained